-- A) Successfully completing all courses required for graduation in the approved Master's degree study plan in the respective programme. - B) Acquiring a cumulative average of not less than three points 3.0 out of 4.0. - C) Not having exceeded the maximum period allowed for obtaining a Master's degree, as specified in Article 5, Clause C of this bylaw. - D) Passing either the Comprehensive Exam or the Viva Voce, based on the track. - E) Meeting any other requirement noted in the student's study plan.
+- A) Successfully completing all courses required for graduation in the approved Master's degree study plan in the respective programme. - B) Acquiring a cumulative average of not less than three points 3.00 out of 4.00. - C) Not having exceeded the maximum period allowed for obtaining a Master's degree, as specified in Article 5, Clause C herein. - D) Passing either the Comprehensive Exam or the Viva Voce, based on the track. - E) Meeting any other requirement noted in the student's study plan.